Scattering of massive particles from black holes and naked singularities: Introduction

-The recent remarkable advances in the angular resolution achieved by the Event Horizon Telescope (EHT) allowed for reconstructing event horizon scale images of M87 and Sagittarius~A$^\ast$ \citep{EHT_M87_p1,EHT_M87_P4,EHT_SgrA_p1,EHT_SgrA_p3}.
+The recent remarkable advances in the angular resolution achieved by the Event Horizon Telescope (EHT) allowed for reconstructing event horizon scale images of M87$^\ast$ and Sgr~A$^\ast$ \citep{EHT_M87_p1,EHT_M87_P4,EHT_SgrA_p1,EHT_SgrA_p3}.
 These images carry vital information regarding spacetime geometry and allow us to directly test theories of gravity and results from simulations.
-The EHT tests of the spacetime metric \citep{Kocherlakota2021,EHT6} showed that \RN{} (RN) NkS predict a significantly smaller shadow size than has been observed but they did not generally rule out the possibility of M87 or Sgr~A$^\ast$ spacetime being of a NkS type. \citet{ShJ19} studied two classes of NkS and their accretion disks by comparing their images and shadows to those of BHs.
+The EHT tests of the spacetime metric \citep{Kocherlakota2021,EHT6} showed that \RN{} (RN) NkS predict a significantly smaller shadow size than has been observed but they did not generally rule out the possibility of the M87$^\ast$ or Sgr~A$^\ast$ spacetime being of a NkS type. \citet{ShJ19} studied two classes of NkS and their accretion disks by comparing their images and shadows to those of BHs.
 They found a NkS with a photon sphere that qualitatively mimicked those of a BH.
 On the other hand, in the absence of a photon sphere, images of NkSs differ from those of BHs and could be distinguished through future high angular resolution observations \citep[e.g.,][]{Vincent2021, Hudson2023, Johnson2024}.
-Additionally, the two classes of NkS considered by \citet{Shaikh19} were different from each other, allowing to distinguish between them through their images.
-A~number of different tests of existence of NkS have been proposed in the literature \citep[e.g.,][]{Chakraborty2017,Mummery2024}.
+Additionally, the two classes of NkS considered by \citet{Shaikh19} were different from each other, allowing for distinguishing between them through their images.
+Other tests of existence of NkS have also been proposed in the literature {that rely on the motion of material particles} \citep[e.g.,][]{Chakraborty2017,Mishra24}. {Properties of standard accretion disks have been explored for some NkS: a routine for fitting accretion disk spectra of Kerr superspinars has been developed by} \cite{Mummery2023_10.1093/mnras/stad3532} and applied to iron line fitting \citep{Mummery2024}. {Simulations of NkSs find that strong outflows often result from accretion in NkS spacetimes} \citep{KluzniakKrajewski2025,UniyalInduMizunoWK2025}.